dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 > [!NOTE]
 > If an object doesn't inherit from an interface, such as a view or view-model, only its concrete type needs to be provided to the [`AddSingleton<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddSingleton%2A), [`AddTransient<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient%2A), or [`AddScoped<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddScoped%2A) method.

 The `MainPageViewModel` class is used near the app's root and should always be available, so registering it with [`AddSingleton<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddSingleton%2A) is beneficial.
 Other view-models may be situationally navigated to or used later in an app.
-If you have a type that might not always be used, or if it's memory of computationally intensive or requires just-in-time data, it may be a better candidate for [`AddTransient<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient%2A) registration.
+If you have a type that might not always be used, or if it's memory or computationally intensive or requires just-in-time data, it may be a better candidate for [`AddTransient<T>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient%2A) registration.

 Another common way to register dependencies is using the [`AddSingleton<TService, TImplementation>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddSingleton%2A), [`AddTransient<TService, TImplementation>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddTransient%2A), or [`AddScoped<TService, TImplementation>`](xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddScoped%2A) methods.
 These methods take two types - the interface definition and the concrete implementation.
 This type of registration is best for cases where you are implementing services based on interfaces.